 - Always carry water and try to walk in the cooler parts of the day.

 Minjerribah is a sand island.
 There is a network of sealed roads on the northern section of the island connecting the townships and major sightseeing attractions.
 Two-wheel-drive vehicles are suitable on these roads.
 Four-wheel-drive vehicles are required for driving on Flinders Beach and Main Beach in the Minjerribah Recreation Area.
-Normal road rules apply on all roads and on Flinders and Main Beaches.
+Motorbikes are not permitted on unsealed tracks and beaches within the national park and recreation area.
+Normal road rules apply on all roads and on Flinders and Main beaches.
 Beaches have hazards, including washouts, soft sand and exposed rocks, particularly after heavy rain and rough seas.
 Stay alert when driving and follow the safety advice below.

 Drive only when you are safe